Back to articles list Articles Cookbook

 And that’s not the only change.
 We also don’t have My Last Book in the result set.
 This record of the left table (i.e., books) was not matched in the right table (i.e., editors) and didn’t make it to the final result.

-RIGHT JOINs are rarely used in practice because they usually can be replaced with LEFT JOINs that are much more common.
+RIGHT JOIN is rarely used in practice because it usually can be replaced with LEFT JOIN that is much more common.

 For example, in our case, we could take our query from example #4 and just swap books and editors by putting editors in the FROM clause, making it the left table, and putting books in the LEFT JOIN clause, making it the right table.
 The result would have been the same as the above table.